An Exclusive Winter Wildlife Expedition Deep into Yellowstone & Grand Teton National Parks

 The Old West town of Jackson sits at the edge of Grand Teton National Park in the shadow of the mountain range’s jagged spires.
 On Day 1 of our Yellowstone wildlife tour, we meet for an informal welcome dinner and orientation.
 Our winter safari begins the following morning as we head out into Jackson Hole in our specialty North American Safari Trucks

 with double-wide pop-top roof hatches in search of bighorn sheep, bald and golden eagles, coyotes, bison, mule deer, moose and elk.
-After lunch at the National Museum of Wildlife Art in Jackson, we head out by horse-drawn sleigh through the National Elk Refuge.
+This morning, we head out by horse-drawn sleigh through the National Elk Refuge.
 Gliding across the snow that blankets the valley floor, our goal is close-up photos of the massive herd that winters here, with thousands of animals roaming the range.
+This afternoon, we head overland to West Yellowstone where we'll settle into the small town vibe and visit the Grizzly Discovery Center if time permits.
+This nonprofit education and conservation facility offers close-up observation of wolves and bears in a natural setting, and we learn about the importance of these predators to the entire Yellowstone ecosystem as we observe animals that are unable to survive in the wild and now serve as ambassadors for their wild counterparts.

-Day 3: Grand Teton National Park / Yellowstone National Park—Old Faithful
+Day 3: West Yellowstone / Yellowstone National Park—Snowcoach Tour to Old Faithful

 Day 4: Mammoth Hot Springs / Lamar Valley / Cooke City